fblanke/fblanke.github.io/_posts/2020-5-9-Hello-World.md

 A builder or carpenter can make more complex but very useful things, and that would require more knowledge.
 What type of wood to use, different techniques for screwing and using sockets, how to get a smooth edge without sacrificing durability, making sure a wall will hold up a roof of thousands of kilos etc.

-#### Discipline
+### Discipline and craftmanship

 A lazy programmer might create the happy path example I described above and just call it done.
 But a good programmer would of course also handle the corner cases, error handling, make sure tests are in place to verify a correct flow, add logging to get persisted history and might even ask the question to figure out what expected behaviour should be as a user ages.

 To try and recap and summarize let me say this:

-Logic is easy (well somewhat..), software engineering is hard.
+**Logic is easy (well somewhat..), software engineering is hard.**

 An observant reader might notice that I threw in a new word into the mix, software engineering.

 To me, software engineering is the practice that makes something stable, flexible, scalable and efficient.
 I do not consider it to have anything to do with business logic.
 It is simply what is required to turn software into good software (Remember our example above?)

-Okay, thanks for that opinion..
-But what now?
+Okay so now you're thinking "thanks for that opinion..
+But what now?".

 Should a user story or requirement of some sort capture these details too so that a lazy programmer is more easily caught?
 No!
 Requirements are always hard, and according to me a big driver of why software projects become more expensive and take longer than expected, more on that some other time.
 Even if you tried to capture ALL of the possible outcomes and expected behaviour, error handling etc, it would not be worth the effort since there is still probably something that a lazy programmer might skip.